 - 8. Good personal hygiene is mandatory.
 Unclean, unkempt appearance, unpleasant body or breath odors, including smoke odors and strong scents are not allowed.
 Due to patients' possible sensitivity, the student must be free of strong odors such as those caused by perfume, aftershave, or smoking. - 9.
 Jewelry should be kept to a minimum.
 Only small, post earrings (3-4mm in size and one earring in each ear lobe nearest the jaw line), and wedding band are allowed.
 No jewelry in the nose, eyebrow, tongue, tragus of the ear or cartilage of the ear will be allowed.
+False eyelashes (to include adhesive and magnetic) are NOT allowed to be worn during clinical rotations.
 Ear gauges are STRONGLY discouraged.
 A student having gauges upon entering a program in the School of Nursing and Allied Health must wear ONLY flesh colored plugs.
 Gauges in areas other than the ear will not be permitted.
 Medical alert jewelry must be approved by the clinical preceptor and/or clinical coordinator (RADT).
 A wrist watch, with a second hand, is mandatory.
 The watch must be plain and small in size, without embellishments such as rhinestones, beads or other decorative items. - 10.
 Fingernails should be neat and short in length.
 Polish must be clear and unchipped in color but no polish is preferred.
 NO ARTIFICIAL NAILS OF ANY KIND are to be worn in the clinical setting. - 11.
 Chewing gum is not allowed during clinical rotations. - 12.
 Students who have long hair must wear it all pulled back.
 If men have beards these must be kept neat and clean.
 Hair color must be conservative and no unusual colors and/or styles will be permitted.